louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### Practice guidelines for the diagnosis and management of skin and soft tissue infections: 2014 update by the Infectious Diseases Society of America [^f2297314].
 Clinical Infectious Diseases (2014).
 Medium credibility.

-Erysipeloid—Beta-lactam therapy is recommended with specified dosing and duration.
+Erysipeloid — Beta-lactam therapy is recommended with specified dosing and duration.
 Penicillin (500 mg qid) or amoxicillin (500 mg 3 times daily [tid]) for 7–10 days is recommended for treatment of erysipeloid (strong, high).

 ---